Why More People Are Choosing Chili’s Over McDonald’s in 2025

 But something weird happened.

 As inflation pushed fast food prices up, people started looking around.
-And Chili’s was still there ~ serving full meals, on real plates, with actual waiters.
+And Chili’s remained there, serving full meals, on real plates, with actual waiters.

 The food hadn’t changed much.
 But the price?
 Suddenly it looked like a deal.

-When a Big Mac meal hits $13, and a Chili’s burger with chips, salsa, and a drink costs the same, it flips the equation.
+When a fast-food burger combo lands near the price of a Chili’s burger deal with chips, salsa, and a drink, it flips the equation.

 You don’t just get more food ~ you get more bang for your buck.